-The College & Career Access Center advisors provide 1 on 1 personal advising and consultation; covering the Four Seasons: Applications, Scholarships, FAFSA, and Decision Time.
+The College & Career Access Center advisors provide 1-on-1 personal advising and consultation; covering the Four Seasons of college planning: Applications, Scholarships, FAFSA, and Decision Time.
 The seasons follow a standard school year schedule and each season presents a number of tasks for the student to achieve toward college preparation.
 The CCAC assists in the navigation of this preparation process.

 FAFSA: The FAFSA, or Free Application for Federal Student Aid, is a prerequisite for most institutions of higher learning.
 Submission of the FAFSA application is required in order to obtain federal funding for education.
 The FAFSA can be quite a complicated process.
 Partly, this is due to the fact that the form requests detailed tax and income information; typically from student and parent or guardian.
 The College & Career Access Center advisors will walk the student (and parent), step by step, through the FAFSA process.